Sneha22SP/Azure_Capstone/README.md

 ## :dizzy: Access

-In AutoML part I have registered the dataset in the azure workspace.
+In AutoML part, I have registered the dataset in the azure workspace.

 ```Python